dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 # What makes Dynamsoft Barcode Reader flexible and extensible

-Dynamsoft Barcode Reader (Abbreviated as "DBR") was designed to be a more flexible and extensible barcode reader SDK from the beginning.
-The most critical design is the parameter template.
-This article will explain in detail how the parameter template makes DBR flexible and extensible.
+In this article, we will explain in detail what makes Dynamsoft Barcode Reader (Abbreviated as "DBR") flexible and extensible.
+The most critical design is the **parameter template**.

-## Overview Of Parameter Template
+## Parameter Template

 DBR classifies and organizes a series of algorithm/result control parameters to form a flexible and extensible **parameter template**.
 The **top-level objects**, as a set of **detailed parameters**, are organized as three parts: `ImageParameter`, `RegionDefinition`, and `FormatSpecification`.
 - `ImageParameter` is used to specify the preprocessing/localization/decoding/postprocessing parameters on the target image.
 The value of the `ImageParameter.Name` field is the unique identifier of the `ImageParameter`.